damian-andrzej/flaskApp-sqlite-to-postgres-migration/README.md

 ## 4. BONUS

 Postgresql advantages over sqlite is high availibility, scalabillity, peformance and security.
 Now we are able to contenerize app or create a cluster for database to ensure production environment with all key facilities and properties.
-Lets divide our app on 2 independent containers that will comunicate wiht each other.
+Lets divide our app on 2 independent containers that will comunicate with each other.

 ### Dockerfile